PruthyirajM26/Amazon_Prime_TV_Shows_and_Movies_Exploratory_Data_Analysis/README.md

-# 🎬 Amazon Prime Titles – Exploratory Data Analysis (EDA)
+# 🎬 Amazon Prime TV Shows and Movies – Exploratory Data Analysis (EDA)

 This project explores and analyzes the metadata of Amazon Prime Video titles using **Exploratory Data Analysis (EDA)** techniques.
 It provides insights into content distribution, genre popularity, rating trends, production country dominance, and the involvement of actors and directors over the years.